 By contrast the earlier modified estimate, n/log n + n1/log n1, gives an over estimate.

-This would suggest that a simple mean of the two estimates i.e. n/(log n – 1) and n/log n + n1/log nwould therefore give a more accurate estimate and indeed over the range of values in the table this is certainly the case with the actual value roughly the midpoint of the two modified estimates.
+This would suggest that a simple mean of the two estimates i.e. n/(log n – 1) and n/log n + n1/log n1 would therefore give a more accurate estimate and indeed over the range of values in the table this is certainly the case with the actual value roughly the midpoint of the two modified estimates.
 However at higher values (and I tested to 10^25) a distinct bias enters in with the excess in the estimate given by n/log n + n1/log n1, becoming increasingly greater than the corresponding deficit in the estimate of n/(log n – 1).

 There is an important reason why n/(log n – 1) should prove a better estimate than n/log n.